zaoace/dqxclarity/README.md

 The format should match what the rest of the files look like.
 Pay attention to spaces (no tabs) and keep everything indented the same (two spaces per indent).

 Preferably, you would fork this repo and submit a pull request, but if you're unfamiliar with git, you can provide your json changes to the #clarity-discussion channel and get them merged.

-These are the things that are known to work and need translating:

-- All class talent trees (just the actual skill/spell name).
-Categories and skill/spell descriptions will not currently work with dqxclarity
-- Command menu items (Mostly things in Misc and Beastiary)
-- Command menu descriptions
-- Any untranslated items in the battle menus

-If it's not on this list, don't worry about it as dqxclarity probably can't consistently change it.